KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 - [x] Allow yourself to modify grades (right click on the grade)
 - [x] Add average goals (right click on the average)
 - [x] Add a button to read all the messages
+- [x] Add a curve graph of the grades and the overall average of the selected period in the order of appearance of the grades (with also statistical data)
+- [x] Add a bar chart of the number of times a grade appears in the selected period

 See the [open issues](https://github.com/KaarisMoiLeCrane/EcoleDirecte-Plus/issues) for a full list of proposed features (and known issues).